Jersey dolmens: La Pouquelaye de Faldouet

 This Neolithic passage grave is in the Parish of St Martin.
 It is a 5 metre long passage leading into a large circular chamber beyond which is a large capstoned end chamber.
 Several smaller side chambers and cists form the edges of the main chamber.
 Human bones from at least three individuals have been recovered as well as pottery, stone axes and flints.
+It is depicted on 10 pence coins.

 Les Monts de Grantez

 This Neolithic passage grave is in the Parish of St Ouen.

 It has a fine passage chamber with one side chamber to the north.
 The passage and side chamber retain their capstones.
 Excavation in 1912 located the skeletons of eight people, seven adult and one child.
 Seven were lying on their sides in a crouched position and the eighth in a seated position within the passage.
 Animal bones, pottery, shells and pebbles were also found.